Altice's French unit shows first signs of recovery in first quarter

 Growth is expected as the company adds broadband customers, in particular those opting for the more profitable fiber technology, and loses fewer subscribers.

-Altice’s performance in the fixed business contrasted with that of rival Iliad, whose shares plummeted after admitting it had lost broadband customers for the first time.
+Altice’s performance in the fixed business contrasted with that of rival Iliad (ILD.PA), whose shares plummeted after admitting it had lost broadband customers for the first time.

-Heavy investments on fixed networks, combined with prolonged heavy promotions by SFR and competitors Iliad, Orange and Bouygues Telecom, have led to cut-throat competition in the French telecoms sector.
+Heavy investments on fixed networks, combined with prolonged heavy promotions by SFR and competitors Iliad, Orange (ORAN.PA) and Bouygues Telecom (BOUY.PA), have led to cut-throat competition in the French telecoms sector.

 “There’s going to be a battle between the four on the market in 2018,” said Xavier Buffon, an analyst at S&P who covers Altice.